We offer two main methods of learner registration:

 - disability and/or learning difficulty

 † including a qualification is not usually required in order for learners to achieve unless the qualification is classified as restricted or explicit.
 Please refer to the published Qualification Guide for each qualification for details.

 This method is better when the file can be produced automatically from a centre's system.
 These files can contain registration data for one or more classes.
 Automated class entry files are sent using the Upload page of the Secure File Transfer area.
 A record of succesfully uploaded files is available on the Upload History page.

 For more information about this method of learner registration contact firstname.lastname@example.org.

 Prior to registering learners, recognised centres must ensure that clearly documented enrolment, registration and record management processes are in place that effectively verify the identity of each learner.
 Recognised centres must ensure that the centre internal data protection policy reflects current legislation and that controls are in place to protect the security of learner details.

-All learners must be formally registered with us within 40 working days of the start date of the class.
+Centres must register all learners promptly, within a timely manner, appropriate to the duration of the course start date.
 Classes created by direct or automated entry will be listed on the Class Administration page of the Course and Class Administration area, where claim sheets for each class are also available for download.
 Claim sheets will be made available as soon as possible (immediately, in some cases) but within 10 working days of correctly submitted learner registrations.

 Recognised centres must ensure that they follow the Agored Cymru procedures to register learners in a timely and secure manner.